France travel guide

 There remain some migrants around Calais, who may seek to enter the UK illegally.
 There are some reports of migrants seeking to slow down traffic on approach roads to ports, including by placing obstacles on the Calais Port approach road.
 If this happens you should keep moving where it’s safe to do so, or stop and call 112 if isn’t safe to proceed (keeping car doors locked).

 Terrorists are very likely to try to carry out attacks in France.
 Due to ongoing threats to France by Islamist terrorist groups, and recent French military intervention against Daesh (formerly referred to as ISIL), the French government has warned the public to be especially vigilant and has reinforced its security measures.
+Check the French government’s advice about what to do if a terrorist attack occurs.

 All vehicles, including motorbikes, driving in central Paris, Lyon and Grenoble now need to display a special ‘pollution sticker’.
 You must display a sticker to drive in central Paris from 8am to 8pm on Monday to Friday.
 In Lyon and Grenoble the requirement to display a sticker can be implemented at any time, depending on pollution levels.
 Some older vehicles don’t qualify for a sticker at all due to their high emissions; these vehicles can’t be driven in central Paris at all from 8am to 8pm on Monday to Friday.
 For more information, and to apply for a sticker, visit the French Ministry of Environment website (in English).